Download the PHP package jurager/teams without Composer

 Adding an Ability

-To add the ability to edit an article within a team for a specific user, you need to provide the entity, such as the article object, and the team object:
+To grant a user the ability to edit an article within a team, simply provide the relevant entities, such as the article and team objects:

 Checking an Ability